DMoney44/PicLingo/README.md

 ![After code.](https://i.imgur.com/wjapAd1.jpg)
 ## The Algorithm

 The Algorithm is a modified version of the detect net sample code.
-It uses argument parsers to get the data of the base language (1) and then what the user wants to translate that language into (2).
-It uses the **googletrans** library and the **unidecode** library.
+It uses argument parsers to get what the user wants the base language to be (1) and then what the user wants to translate that language into (2).
+It then uses **cudaFont()** to display overlay text onto the detected objects and displays the languages involved in the translation.
+PicLingo uses the **googletrans** library and the **unidecode** library.
 (In the command terminal type:

 pip3 install setuptools